happner/tracey/Readme.md

 ## Purpose

 Meant to run on a standalone purpose built box, Tracey exposes webhooks to github, based on tracey.yml, every time a check-in happens with github, using [thompson](https://github.com/happner/thompson) as the listener to events.
-Tracey then runs all the tests in the configured test directory of the repo, and stores metrics about how long each test took.
-The idea is for us to be able to analyse performance trends over time.
+When a matching event is picked up, a matching job_type is found for the event and the matching job_type plugin is run to perform whatever is necessary on the repo.

 ## High level operation